Last Updated: July 25, 2024

 United States of America

-💰 Compare Steve Ballmer's Net Worth
+1. What Is Steve Ballmer's Net Worth And Salary?

 What is Steve Ballmer's Net Worth and Salary?

-Steve Ballmer is an American businessman and sports team owner who has a net worth of $144 billion.
+Steve Ballmer is an American businessman and sports team owner who has a net worth of $145 billion.
 The vast majority of Steve Ballmer's net worth is derived from his 333.3 million shares of Microsoft stock.
-That is roughly 4% of the total outstanding shares and today Steve is actually the company's largest individual shareholder.
-Today Bill Gates owns roughly 1.3% of Microsoft.
+That is roughly 4% of the total outstanding shares.
+Steve is actually the company's largest individual shareholder.
+Company co-founder Bill Gates owns roughly 1.3% of Microsoft.
+When Microsoft went public in 1986, Steve Ballmer owned 8% of the company, Paul Allen 25%, and Bill Gates 45%.

-Despite being a multi-multi-billionaire, Ballmer still drives a Ford in honor of his father who was a Ford manager.
+Despite being a multi-multi-billionaire, Ballmer still drives a Ford in honor of his father, who was a Ford manager.

 Steve Ballmer met Bill Gates at Harvard University in the 1970s when they were both undergraduate students.
 Ballmer was a year ahead of Gates.
 They lived down the hall from each other in the same dormitory and quickly formed a friendship over their shared interests in mathematics and computing.
 Ballmer was studying mathematics and economics, while Gates was enrolled in the pre-law program but was more interested in computer programming.

 Their paths diverged temporarily when Gates dropped out of Harvard to co-found Microsoft with Paul Allen in 1975.
 Ballmer continued his studies, graduating from Harvard and then working for Procter & Gamble and attending Stanford Graduate School of Business.
 However, their connection remained strong, and in 1980, Gates convinced Ballmer to join Microsoft.
 Ballmer became the company's 30th employee and the first business manager hired by Gates.
 This decision marked the beginning of Ballmer's long and influential career at Microsoft, where he would eventually become CEO in 2000, continuing to work closely with Gates until Gates stepped down from his day-to-day role in 2008.
-As CEO he earned a base salary of $1.35 million.
+As CEO, he earned a base salary of $1.35 million.
 In August 2013, Ballmer announced that he would be retiring as CEO within 12 months.
 On February 4, 2014, Ballmer was replaced by Satya Nadella.

 Ballmer is also known for owning the Los Angeles Clippers.
-He bought the time in May 2014 for $2 billion from disgraced owner Donald Sterling who had recently become embroiled in a racism scandal.
-Today the Clippers are worth $4 billion.
+He bought the time in May 2014 for $2 billion from disgraced owner Donald Sterling, who had recently become embroiled in a racism scandal.
+Today, the Clippers are worth $4 billion.

 Francois Durand/Getty Images